BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/1- Lab Overview/SAI_general_policies.rst

 Radiation Safety Program.
 Prior to conducting any imaging procedures, users must provide the core staff with a copy of their approved IACUC protocol, and if applicable, an approved Institutional Biosafety Committee (IBC) protocol.

-Failure to comply with SAI policies, rules, and procedures may result in the revocation of access to both the resources and the facility.
+Failure to comply with SAI policies, rules, and procedures may result in temporary suspension of booking privileges.

 Anesthesia